Chords + Lyrics | Respect

 Respect TAB | Course Preview

-As much fun as it is to learn, develop and improvise around Respect’s chords, the most exciting part is to play the sax solo on the guitar.
+As fun as it is to build rhythm parts and improvise around Respect’s simple chords, the real thrill is learning to play the sax solo on guitar.

-This is the first half of Respect’s sax solo on the guitar in TAB.
+Here’s the first half of the sax solo arranged for guitar in TAB:

 Here’s a link to the 8 step-by-step guitar lessons: Respect – Guitar Lessons with TAB.